 You should also be aware that Philadelphia police will not respond to minor accidents, even if called.
 If you are fortunate enough to escape injury and substantial damage to property, know that the task of gathering pertinent information falls squarely on your shoulders.

-Grounds to Sue for Garbage Truck Collision Injuries in Pennsylvania
+Grounds to Sue for Garbage Truck Collision Injuries in Philadelphia

 In the event of an accident that causes you harm, either physically or financially, you should be aware that you may have grounds to file a lawsuit against all responsible parties, which may include the driver, the driver’s employer, or the municipality where the accident occurs.
 The circumstances can vary widely and may be difficult to sort out; finding a knowledgeable source of legal advice can help you avoid a misstep that could wind up costing you a lot of money.